netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 > SOLVE: Semantic Drift, Cliche, Misnomer, Polysemy, Homonymy, Conjugation, and many more.

-But then to "extend" the language into new language patterns.
-Similar to ACRONYMS, but with a more rigorous and consistent approach to language patterns.
-Aligned by principles of AXI NAMERATION.
+But then "extend" ALPHABITZ "EXTRA_ABILITY" language patterns.
+Similar to ACRONYMS, but with novel, creative, and innovative language patterns - aligned by principles of ALPHABITZ.

-> Any language fragility, confusion, or incompleteness - is an opportunity for AI exactification.
+> Because, any language confusion or incompleteness - is an opportunity for AI exactification.

+And we love that!

 ___